itsnoa04/notes/Notes/Array Question 01 - Easy.md

 aliases:
 ---

-Given an array return the indices of the two numbers that add u
+Given an array return the indices of the two numbers that add up to a given target.

+array : [1,3,7,9,2]
+target: 11
+result: [3,4]

+---
+Step !: verify the constraints:
+Q1: Are all of the numbers positive or can they be negative? probable answer : Yes
+Q2: Are they duplicate numbers in the array? probable answer : Yes
+Q3: Will there always be a solution available? probable answer : No
+Q4: What do we return if there is no solution? probable answer : return null
+Q5: Will there be multiple pairs that add up to a perticular value